ajcrocker14/optimal_recovery_sequencing/README.md

 ### Required dependencies

 Python3 with the following libraries: pandas, prettytable, numpy, progressbar, geopy.
-In order to run 'approx' option you would need tensorflow (requires WSL 2 not WSL 1 to use with cuda).
+In order to run options using machine learning you would need tensorflow (requires WSL 2 not WSL 1 to use with cuda).

 If on Windows OS, you will need WSL and Ubuntu, or another method of operating in a Linux environment.
 If on Mac OS, you will also need a Linux environment to run the program as currently published.